 How can I register?

-Names can then be added or removed throughout the year from January to September by completing the voting registration form(pdf, 84KB) (print, complete and post it back to us).
+The Revised Register of Electors was published on 17 February 2014 and will be updated on a monthly basis.
+Names can be added or removed until September by completing the voting registration form(pdf, 46KB) (print, complete and post it back to us).

 When are details published?